 5. Stay informed.
 If the missionary sends out a note or a newsletter, read it!
 And even better… reply so the missionary experiences your encouraging support of being interested in their missions work.

 6. Watch your account.
 If you signed up for auto giving, make sure it is coming out of your account.
 Be aware of card expiration dates and other problems with your giving.
 If you give through a church, make SURE your donations are being sent in.
 This saves the missionary the awkward conversation of why you haven’t been giving.

 7. Ask questions.
 Is this a short term trip?
 Is this a full time work in another country?
 This helps you know how long your commitment should last.
 And, it helps you know how to pray!

 8. Be honest.
 Do you want a special update?
 Do you have questions about the ministry you are supporting?
+Do you wonder about something you see on social media?
 Instead of getting frustrated and stopping your giving… be honest and share your expectations.

 10. Get kids involved.
 Can they sell something in a craft show?
 Can they have a car wash or lemonade stand?
 Missionaries are always in need of cash for projects, building, travel, supplies and so much more.
 These sweet gifts from kids are incredible faith builders for the kids and the missionary.
 Also, kids can pray!
 Get them praying for your missionary.